luguenth/grav-theme-black-bear-theme/README.md

-# Mvp Theme Theme
+# Black Bear Theme

-The **Mvp Theme** Theme is for [Grav CMS](http://github.com/getgrav/grav).
+The **Black Bear** Theme is for [Grav CMS](http://github.com/getgrav/grav).
 This README.md file should be modified to describe the features, installation, configuration, and general usage of this theme.

 ## Description